DeveloperWilliams/Gym-website/README.md

 ### Contributing

 If you find any issues with the website or have suggestions for improvement, please feel free to submit a pull request or open an issue in this repository.
-Your contributions are welcome!
+Your contributions are welcome.